How to create a discount pricing strategy for WooCommerce

 Quantity/volume pricing (also known as quantity discounts) is based on the amount spent or the number of items purchased.
 This incentivizes larger purchases and can increase your store’s average order value.

+• Bulk pricing involves creating quantity breaks, in which products get cheaper as the quantity increases.
+These are often displayed as tiered pricing tables on product pages.
 This type of discount is typically used by wholesale stores or stores that sell a large quantity of goods and want to offer a bulk discount.

-These three discount types are your foundations, but when it comes to creating your discount pricing strategy, you’ll want to get a little more specific than that.
+The above discount types are your foundations, but when it comes to creating your discount pricing strategy, you’ll want to get a little more specific than that.

 Specific discount pricing strategies